sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-considerations.md

 ## WinPE

-WinPE behaves the same for Windows 10 S as it does for Windows Home or Windows Profesional until the CI policy is enabled and Secure Boot is turned on.
+WinPE behaves the same for Windows 10 S as it does for Windows Home or Windows Professional until the CI policy is enabled and Secure Boot is turned on.
 Once the policy is enabled and Secure Boot is turned on, WinPE (EFI\Boot folder) needs the CI policy (winsipolicy.p7b) to boot, or you must turn off Secure Boot.

 The winsipolicy.p7b file is in the Windows 10 S install.wim in the `Windows\Boot\EFI\` folder and should be copied to the WinPE Boot location (EFI\Boot) on the WinPE media.